 Modern FP&A software solutions help drastically reduce the time it takes to compile and analyze data by offering in-the-moment financial intelligence.
 Analysts can use scenario planning to model and predict the impact of various scenarios on an organization’s bottom line.

-Problem: The FP&A team at Coke Consolidated, an organization of over 14,000 people across more than 100 distribution and manufacturing centers, had an outdated system of multiple disparate spreadsheets.
+Problem: The FP&A team at Coke Consolidated, an organization of over 17,000 people across 76 distribution and manufacturing centers, had an outdated system of multiple disparate spreadsheets.
 The discrepancies in data caused inaccurate budgets, confusion between departments, and a reduction in finance’s authority within the business.

 FP&A best practice solution: By implementing a modern FP&A solution that combined Excel with a centralized database, the company was able to unify data across the business, resulting in a more accurate budget and better analysis.
 Moreover, it increased the team’s value and credibility within the organization.

 The ultimate best practice is to align planned performance with actual performance.
 By implementing a software tool that incorporates the full spectrum of FP&A processes—from financial close management, to budgeting and planning, to reporting and analysis—finance teams can align processes, plans and data across the organization.
 Modern cloud FP&A software empowers teams to manage the following processes and more, with a single, centralized solution: